Skip to Content

 How Should I Bring Money to the UK?
 A Complete Guide to Cash & Cards

 Asking yourself how should I bring money to the UK when I visit?
-Discover the pros and cons of cash and cards plus answers to frequently asked questions.
+Discover the pros and cons of cash, contactless and cards plus answers to frequently asked questions.

 But that’s not the case at all.
 Hence this post on how to bring money to the UK.
-The UK has its own currency, pounds sterling.
-And just to confuse visitors even more, Scottish cash looks completely different to English money.
+The UK has its own currency, pounds sterling (written as GBP, Great British Pounds).
+And just to confuse visitors even more, although Scotland also uses pound sterling, Scottish cash looks completely different to English money.

-This guide to bringing cash into the UK from abroad will take you through all you need to know about spending money in the country.
-We’ll outline all the denominations UK currency comes in, as well as what happens when you cross the border into Scotland.
+This guide to using cash or cards in the UK will take you through all you need to know about spending money in the country.
+We’ll outline all the UK currency denominations you’ll find, as well as what happens when you cross the border into Scotland.

-Also covered are all the pros and cons of using cash within the UK, as opposed to a credit or debit card.
-The Wise card is also included, to answer the growing number of UK visitors who want to think about using this form of payment within England, Wales, Scotland and Northern Ireland.
+Also covered are all the pros and cons of using cash within the UK, as opposed to a credit or debit card plus why we choose to use a Wise card.

 By the end of this guide, you’ll know all about UK currency and how best to use it.
 Let’s get stuck in by discussing the denominations British currency comes in.